riteshvg/tlp/content/reflections/sample-reflection.md

 ## What This Blog Is About

-This space is dedicated to my personal reflections, learnings, and thoughts.
+This space of the website is mostly to journaly personal reflections and retrospective thoughts that is not possible for me to categorize in a technical journal.
 I aim to share:

 * **Daily insights** from my journey as a Technical Architect
 * **Technical learnings** and discoveries